ivangitw/White-wine-quality-prediction-SVC/README.md

 ## How to Run
 1. Install and run Docker.
-2. Build Docker image using `docker build -t my-fastapi-app .`.
+2. Build Docker image using `docker build -t wine-quality-predictor .`.
-3. Run Docker container using `docker run -d -p 8000:80 my-fastapi-app`.
+3. Run Docker container using `docker run -d -p 8000:80 wine-quality-predictor`.
 4. Go to `http://127.0.0.1:8000/docs` to see all available methods of the API.

 ## Project Structure